 3.1 Correction model performance

 Figure 6 below illustrates mean abundance indices from our stochastic data simulation from scenarios 1 and 2, plotted as differences from the true abundance.
 Unsurprisingly, when we randomly sample one of the M areas on each haul occasion, instead of following the selection criteria in equation (3), the resulting abundance index closely mirrors the true abundance over time.
+A randomly-sampled index can be thought of mimicking an additional fishery-independent survey.

 In contrast, an uncorrected index tends to overestimate abundance when mortality is increasing.
 This is consistent with observed hyperstable patterns seen in many fisheries (and their associated fishery-dependent abundance indices).
 Fishers can perform well even when the population is less abundant, due to targeting and private information.
-Meanwhile, an index corrected for site selection of fishers mirrors the true abundance pattern well in baseline scenarios.
+Meanwhile, an index corrected for site selection of fishers mirrors the true abundance pattern well in baseline scenarios, and gives similar results to a randomly sampled population.

 In our Baseline Scenario 1, the corrected index performs well both on average and in terms of uncertainty, when compared to a randomly-sampled index meant to mimic an additional fishery-independent survey.
 However, even when fisher coverage is not evenly dispersed in Partial Fisher Coverage Scenario 2, the correction still performs relatively well, however, estimates are more uncertain across replicates.